You are here:

 Another manager under pressure is Mauricio Pochettino.
 After losing 7-2 at home to Bayern Munich and 3-0 away at Brighton, Spurs can ill-afford to lose when they host rock bottom Watford on Saturday.

 The good news for Pochettino is that the stats suggest that Tottenham are unlikely to do so.
 Spurs have won their last nine top flight games at home to Watford, which includes all six Premier League matches.

 Have Southampton started the season well?
 Absolutely not.
 They’re 17th in the Premier League and are only outside the relegation zone by virtue of three other teams being even lousier.

 Yet as bad as the Saints have been, they are curiously reliable from a defensive perspective on the road.
-No other Premier League club have kept more away clean sheets in all competitions this season than Southampton’s four from six games.
+No other EPL club have kept more away clean sheets in all competitions this season than Southampton’s four from six games.

 4. Crystal Palace v Manchester City